ahmeda16/hydrogen-wavefunction/README.md

 # The Hydrogen Wavefunction & Electron Density Cloud Plot

+### Purpose
+#### With my instated love for Physics, I had wished for this project to be a reality with the recent release of Oppenheimer directed by Christopher Nolan.
+A marvelous film with amazing cinemotography shedding light on Quantum Mechanics and the world of Nuclear Physics.

 ### Execution of File
 ##### Follow the Jupyter file on the explanation of how to execute the file.
 Restrictions are applied as stated below,